Landscape planning is exciting, but there are some practical landscaping questions you should ask yourself first.

 Planning a new landscape on your New York or Connecticut property is an exciting time!
 And it’s easy to get carried away with the big dreams of garden parties, barbecues, pool parties or a simple glass of wine on the patio at sunset.

 Before you can realize those outdoor living dreams, though, there’s a lot of serious planning, budgeting and work to be done.
-To get you moving in the right direction, here are five questions you should ask yourself while planning a landscape.
+To get you moving in the right direction, here are five questions you should ask yourself while planning a residential landscape.

 How Will You Be Using Your Outdoor Living Space?